jamieblomerus/WP-Mobile-BankID-Integration/readme.txt

 I am currently working on creating documentation for the plugin.
 Right now I'll just ask you to be patient.
 You can use the WordPress support forum for help with installing and configuring the plugin.

+**Legal notice**

+This plugin is not affiliated with Finansiell ID-Teknik BID AB or any bank.
+Your use of the BankID Service is governed by your agreement with your bank or any other party that provides you with the BankID Service.

 == Frequently Asked Questions ==

 = Can I help translate it to my language? =